The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Introduction

 \section{Introduction}

-The running coupling constant serves as a crucial metric for measuring the strength of the strong interaction between quarks, and the force between quarks is essential for our understanding of $\mathrm{QCD}$ and the $\mathrm{QCD}$ phase transition.
+The interaction between quarks is essential for our understanding of $\mathrm{QCD}$ and the $\mathrm{QCD}$ phase transition.
 When quarks are confined within hadrons, the force between them increases with the separation distance until the string breaks, resulting in the creation of new quark-antiquark pairs, thereby preventing the isolation of free quarks. $\mathrm{QCD}$ predicts that deconfinement occurs under extreme conditions, where color screening happens at long distances between quarks, leading to the emergence of relatively free quarks \cite{Matsui:1986dk, Kharzeev:1995kz, Witten:1998zw}.
-A system composed of such deconfined particles is referred to as a Quark-Gluon Plasma ($\mathrm{QGP}$) \cite{Gyulassy:2004zy, Jacobs:2004qv}.
-Moreover, the property of asymptotic freedom indicates that quarks behave as free particles at very high energy scales.
-These phenomena can be attempted to be explained through the running of the coupling constant.
-Additionally, the running coupling constant plays a key role in many important physical processes such as jet quenching, heavy quarkonium production, and Higgs particle production \cite{CarcamoHernandez:2013ydh}.
+A system composed of such deconfined particles is called a Quark-Gluon Plasma ($\mathrm{QGP}$) \cite{Gyulassy:2004zy, Jacobs:2004qv}.
 Lattice QCD defined an effective running coupling \cite{Kaczmarek:2004gv, Kaczmarek:2005ui,Kaczmarek:2007pb,Bazavov:2018wmo},

-to study the force between the static quark and antiquark. $C_F=4 / 3$ is the Casimir operator in the fundamental representation of $\mathrm{SU}(3)$ and $E$ is the static energy of $\mathrm{Q\Bar{Q}}$.
+to study the force between the static quark and antiquark \cite{Gubser:2006qh}. $C_F=4 / 3$ is the Casimir operator in the fundamental representation of $\mathrm{SU}(3)$ and $E$ is the static energy of $\mathrm{Q\Bar{Q}}$.
+In addition, the running coupling constant, although defined differently in this work, plays a key role in many important physical processes, such as quark confinement and hadronization \cite{CarcamoHernandez:2013ydh, ParticleDataGroup:2024cfk, Deur:2016tte}.